andrico1234/a2k/README.md

 - ensure the tests are passing by running yarn test.
 - kick off the dev server by running yarn develop.
 - run the docs site locally using yarn docs:start.
-- jump into whichever you package you want to change
+- jump into whichever you package you want to change.
-- view your changes in your locally running docs
+- view your changes in your locally running docs.

 ## Tech stack